priscylla/priscylla.github.io/content/authors/admin/_index.md

     date_end: 2021-03-30
     summary: |
       Responsibilities include:
-      - Served as an instructor, educating audiences on the transformative impact of 5G technology on the development and deployment of AI applications.
+      - Led educational sessions highlighting the transformative impact of 5G technology on AI systems %development and deployment
+      - Authored technical documentation demonstrating the/ applications of AI and 5G solutions in the industry

 # Skills
 # Add your own SVG icons to `assets/media/icons/`